-HSES seeks to teach students to eat properly, in a healthful way, while displaying good table manners.
-Our lunch program is designed to provide a healthy meal each day, complete with options for our students.
-Parents are asked to support the school's efforts to produce healthy meals, encourage their students to make healthy choices, and understand that students need the freedom to make choices.
+HSES seeks to teach students to eat properly, in a healthy way, while displaying good table manners.
+Parents are asked to support the school's efforts by providing healthy meals, encouraging their students to make healthy choices, and understanding that students need the freedom to make choices.

 Students may not share food.

 Children will eat in the cafeteria, in their rooms, or outside, weather permitting.
 They are responsible for leaving their area clean and good manners are expected at all times.

-Lunch is not offered to students with early dismissal unless otherwise instructed.
+Lunch is not offered to students on early dismissal days unless otherwise instructed.

-3.16.1 Lunch Guidelines
+3.17.1 Lunch Guidelines